Robust Radar Mounting Angle Estimation in Operational Driving Conditions: Introduction

+In practice, the key challenge in radar mounting angle estimation is not the formulation of the estimation formula itself, but the quality of the available radar measurements under operational driving conditions.
+In dense traffic, a large fraction of radar detections originate from moving objects unsuitable to be used as references for calibration purposes; vehicle acceleration affects Doppler estimation; and radar point clouds can be sparse and flickering.
+These factors collectively cause existing calibration methods to fail unless restrictive assumptions, such as static scenes or controlled routes, are imposed.

+This work addresses this bottleneck by formulating a mounting angle estimation approach that remains applicable under normal, uncontrolled driving conditions.
+Based on the proposed formulation, the approach combines complementary onboard sensor measurements within a kinematic framework to enable reliable radar mounting angle estimation under challenging real-world measurement conditions.
 For comprehensive evaluation, this study examines two problem formulations and four estimation techniques within this framework.
-Experiments use the challenging RadarScenes dataset, covering more than 79 km of urban driving across varied traffic and environmental conditions.
-To the best of our knowledge, this is the first study to demonstrate accurate and robust estimation of radar mounting angles in unconstrained real-world traffic, without controlled environments, dedicated radar targets, or specific driving maneuvers.
+Experiments use the challenging \textit{RadarScenes} dataset \cite{radar_scenes_dataset}, covering more than 79 km of urban driving across varied traffic and environmental conditions, as well as varying velocity and trajectories of the ego-vehicle.
+To the best of our knowledge, this study demonstrates that radar mounting angles can be accurately estimated in unconstrained real-world traffic, without relying on controlled environments, dedicated radar targets, or specific driving maneuvers.

 The rest of this paper is organized as follows.
 Section \ref{chap_5_related_work} reviews related work.
 Section \ref{chap_5_methodology} presents the proposed signal processing pipeline.
 Section \ref{chap_5_results} reports evaluation results and comparisons.
 Section \ref{chap_5_conclusions} concludes with key findings and future research directions.